Butser Hill

 Copyright Barry Shimmon (Geograph)

 Viewed from the north west.
-One of the horns facing Bagshot has given way to a dish of the later type and there are dishes of 1970s style facing Bagsgot and Thornhill.
+One of the horns facing Bagshot has given way to a dish there are dishes of 1970s style facing Bagsgot and Thornhill.
 The radar dish has been removed, leaving an empty mounting on the left.
 The development of "plot extraction" allowed low bandwidth links to be used for remote radar sites by this stage.
-There is no trace of any new link towards Goodwood (although this would be on the opposite side of the tower).
+There is no trace of any new link towards Goodwood (although this would be on the opposite side of the tower) and no dishes of 1980s design facing Thornhill - this appears to confirm no digital links had been installed at this stage.

 1999